Adil240199/rsschool-cv/cv.md

 After establishing a foundation, I ventured into JavaScript, covering its syntax, methods, function, data types, and other fundamental concepts.
 Currently, I am actively engaged in mastering React and Redux, and I have acquired proficiency in Redux Toolkit and Context API.
-To showcase my progress and practical skills, I've worked on several projects that are available on my GitHub account
+To showcase my progress and practical skills, I've worked on several projects that are available on my  [GitHub account](https://github.com/Adil240199).

 ---